anjackson/scrapy-url-frontier/README.md

     SCHEDULER='urlfrontier.scheduler.URLFrontierScheduler'
     SCHEDULER_URLFRONTIER_ENDPOINT='127.0.0.1:7071'

+The URLFrontier service can be used to implement crawl rate/delay and deduplication, but not canonicalisation or any kind of filtering including robots.txt (see [here](https://github.com/crawler-commons/url-frontier/tree/master/API#out-of-scope)).
+The default crawl delay for each queue is one second (see [here](https://github.com/crawler-commons/url-frontier/blob/1b6c2ec4b14cff24810c718103eca16c8fa17d48/service/src/main/java/crawlercommons/urlfrontier/service/AbstractFrontierService.java#L118)).

-Scrapy schedulers implement deduplication and canonicalisation as per [request fingerprinting](https://docs.scrapy.org/en/latest/topics/request-response.html#request-fingerprints).
+The standard Scrapy scheduler implement deduplication and canonicalisation as per [request fingerprinting](https://docs.scrapy.org/en/latest/topics/request-response.html#request-fingerprints).
 The scheduler does not implement crawl rate control, but rather the Downloader uses an internal [slot system to implement crawl delays](https://github.com/scrapy/scrapy/blob/master/scrapy/core/downloader/__init__.py#L140).
 Scrapy also support various kinds of filtering, including [obeying robot.txt](https://docs.scrapy.org/en/latest/_modules/scrapy/downloadermiddlewares/robotstxt.html#RobotsTxtMiddleware) and [OffsetMiddleware](https://docs.scrapy.org/en/latest/topics/spider-middleware.html#module-scrapy.spidermiddlewares.offsite) as part of the standard setup.

-FIXME?
-Talk more about Canonicalisation?

-URLFrontier can be used to implement crawl rate/delay and deduplication, but not canonicalisation or any kind of filtering including robots.txt (see [here](https://github.com/crawler-commons/url-frontier/tree/master/API#out-of-scope)).
-The default crawl delay for each queue is one second (see [here](https://github.com/crawler-commons/url-frontier/blob/1b6c2ec4b14cff24810c718103eca16c8fa17d48/service/src/main/java/crawlercommons/urlfrontier/service/AbstractFrontierService.java#L118)).
-However, because Scrapy handles crawl delays in the Downloader rather than the Scheduler, the URL Frontier crawl delay becomes a kind of maximum speed. i.e. while URL Frontier emits one URL per second per queue, Scrapy may crawl more slowly depending on the configuration.
+Therefore, when integrating Scrapy with URL Frontier, the remote service is used to queue and de-duplicate URLs.
+Everything else is handled by Scrapy.
+The `URLFrontierScheduler` canonicalises the URLs using the [same approach as Scrapy](https://github.com/scrapy/scrapy/blob/82f25bc44acd2599115fa339967b436189eec9c1/scrapy/utils/request.py#L132) but does not take the request method or body into account.
+As for crawl delays/politeness, Scrapy handles this in the Downloader as usual, so the URL Frontier crawl delay becomes a kind of maximum speed. i.e. while URL Frontier emits one URL per second per queue, Scrapy may crawl more slowly depending on the configuration.

+The crawl rate, and all other behaviour like filtering and obeying robots.txt, are the responsibility of your Scrapy spider implementation and configuration.

 ## Example Spider